Arthurns16/LLM-empowered-machine-learning-assisted-prediction-of-single-phase-HEOs/README.md

   author    = "da Silva Sousa Santos, Arthur and Stojanovska, Elena and Alves,
-               Jr, Antonio Augusto and de Paula, Amauri Jardim and de Florio, Daniel Zanetti and de Almeida, James Moraes", abstract  = "The rational design of high-entropy oxides (HEOs) is currently hindered by the scarcity of structured property data in the scientific literature.
-In this work, we present an end-to-end materials informatics framework that couples large language model (LLM) data mining with interpretable machine learning to predict single-phase stability in HEOs.
-We deployed agents based on gpt-oss-120b to extract compositions, phases, and synthesis methods from unstructured scientific abstracts.
-Combined with regular-expression routines, the LLM-based agent achieved an accuracy of 96\% in database generation despite the complexity of the task, including on-the-fly inference of relative cation proportions.
-Subsequently, a range of machine-learning models was trained in an exploratory multiclass classification setting to distinguish canonical HEO crystal structures using several variants of the primary databases obtained by combining different feature subsets.
-For this task, an XGBoost classifier achieved an F1-score of 86\% in a seven-class classification problem, and the best-performing database variant combined primary and statistical features.
-This optimal database representation was then used to train a neural-network binary classifier to distinguish perovskite from nonperovskite
-               compositions, achieving 97.9\% classification accuracy on the test set, whereas the Goldschmidt tolerance factor reached only 67.3\% on the same data.
-These results indicate that the proposed methodology can support the design of HEO compositions with target properties and substantially outperforms traditional descriptor-based approaches.
-Furthermore, SHAP (SHapley Additive
-               exPlanations) analysis revealed that high-entropy perovskite
-               phase stability is governed by a critical interplay between geometric factors, such as the sum of cation radii, and electronic descriptors, including Sanderson electronegativity
-               and atomization enthalpy.
-Overall, these findings demonstrate that LLM-driven data mining can overcome data bottlenecks and enable the discovery of physical design rules for complex, multicomponent ceramics.", journal   = "J. Chem.
+               Jr, Antonio Augusto and de Paula, Amauri Jardim and de Florio, Daniel Zanetti and de Almeida, James Moraes", journal   = "J. Chem.
 Inf.
 Model.", publisher = "American Chemical Society (ACS)", volume    =  66,